Yaulendil/tengwar-rs/README.md

     > tengwar --gondor "Ennyn Durin aran Moria :. pedo mellon a minno :"
              

-The full list of available modes can be viewed with `tengwar --help`.
+The full list of available modes can be viewed with `tengwar -h`.

 ### Ligation with Zero-Width Joiners

 In certain typefaces, the [Zero-Width Joiner](https://en.wikipedia.org/wiki/Zero-width_joiner) may be used to form ligatures of Tengwar.
-When invoked with the `--ligatures` switch on the command line, this program will insert joiners into the output text between certain characters, based on various overly convoluted rules.
+When invoked with the `--ligate-zwj` (or `-z`) switch on the command line, this program will insert joiners into the output text between certain characters, based on various overly convoluted rules.
 These rules are based on the ligature behavior of [Tengwar Telcontar](https://freetengwar.sourceforge.net/tengtelc.html), as well as some degree of personal taste.

 For typefaces that do not support these ligatures, the presence of the joining characters ***should*** not affect the rendering;